Two persons working in the lab.

 VCU was founded in 1996 as a public-private partnership, with students and faculty collaborating with industries and communities to research cutting-edge technologies across many fields, including sustainability, clean energy, healthcare and regenerative medicine.
 The school’s philosophy is to look at education through a lens of entrepreneurship, and faculty encourage students to not only immerse themselves in their studies, but to look for real-world applications for their work.

-In 2021, Bank of America, a supporter of VCU since 2007, committed $1 million to the university’s engineering programs.
-The funding will support programs to expand access to a technology education and engage thousands of K-12 students in engineering outreach experiences.
+Bank of America has been an ongoing supporter of VCU since 2007, including a recent $1 million commitment to the university’s engineering programs.
+The funding supports programs that expanded access to a technology education, as well as engaging thousands of K-12 students in engineering outreach experiences.

 The support for VCU is an example of Bank of America’s commitment to help advance racial equality and economic opportunity in local neighborhoods around the country.
 From entrepreneur funding and expanding home ownership to professional skills training and healthcare access, Bank of America continues to partner with innovative leaders to help communities implement solutions to society’s important challenges.